fweep/vim-tabber/README.md

 Note that the tab is placed _after_ the target tab, to follow the ``:tabmove`` convention.
 You can still use ``:tabmove`` as well.

+To swap tab 1 and tab 3:

+    :1TabberSwap 3
+    :3TabberSwap 1

+If tab 1 is the current tab:

+    :3TabberSwap
+    :TabberSwap 3

+With `,ts` mapped to `:TabberSwap<CR>`:

+    3,ts

 Predefining Labels
 ------------------